Last Updated on

 Pack a Picnic

 Pack up a real picnic for your kids and head to a local park for dinner.
 Kids love picnics, and it feels funny to eat dinner outside.
 You can pick a park, a field, the lake, or anything that perks your interest!
-Pack up sandwiches, burritos, a salad, fruit, pasta salad, and your favorite drinks.
+Pack up sandwiches, burritos, a salad, fruit, pasta salad, and your favourite drinks.
 Let the kids run around while you soak up some rays.

 Teaching your kids to garden benefits everyone.
 Gardening is a relaxing and useful skill that everyone should learn.
 You can show your child how to grow their food!
 Kids love to pick veggies from the garden for dinner that evening.
 Kids also love to plant flowers and watch them grow.